 Option traders love to look at and discuss volatility (vol).
-Many option traders monitor the Cboe Volatility Index (VIX) and try to choose the appropriate options trading strategy for a given level of implied volatility (IV).
+Many option traders monitor the Cboe Volatility Index (VIX) and try to choose an appropriate options trading strategy for a given level of implied volatility (IV).

 This makes sense because mechanically, vol can impact the price of an option.
 Implied volatility, for example, is derived from current options prices via a pricing model.
 So vol can definitely inform you about options prices.
 But they’re not the same thing.
 Looking at price and vol as equal can be misleading.
-Viewing vol through a slightly different lens could help clear up some misunderstandings and help you see how vol can be your friend when buying stocks or selling options.
+Viewing vol through a slightly different lens could help clear up some misunderstandings and help you see how vol can be a trader’s friend when buying stocks or selling options.
 Volatility is a forecast that indicates the state of the market and stock at the present moment.
 Keep in mind, those expectations can change, sometimes very quickly.

 Monster stocks with prices above $500 per share—the kind that can move $20 or more in the course of a typical trading day—attract a lot of attention.
 After all, a $20 move can mean a lot of money.
 If you own 100 shares of such a stock, that’s a $2,000 move.
 But is all the opportunity, or the risks, in high-priced stocks?